Bounty Bob Strikes Back!

-Bounty Bob Strikes Back! is the sequel to Miner 2049er published in 1984 for the Atari 8-bit family.
-The game adds a pseudo-3D look to the platforms and increases the level count from 10 to 25.
-As with the original, the Atari 8-bit version was released on ROM cartridge.
-A port for the Atari 5200 was released the same year, followed by versions for the Commodore 64, Amstrad CPC, and ZX Spectrum in 1985.
+Bounty Bob Strikes Back! is a platform game released as the sequel to Miner 2049er.
+It was designed and programmed by Bill Hogue for Atari 8-bit computers and published by his company, Big Five Software.
+The game adds a 3D look to the platforms and increases the level count from 10 to 25.
+As with the original, the Atari 8-bit version was released on ROM cartridge—now 40K versus the 16K of the previous game.
+Ports to the Atari 5200, Commodore 64, Amstrad CPC, and ZX Spectrum were released in 1985.

+In 2001, Bill Hogue released a combo of Miner 2049'er and Bounty Bob Strikes Back for free with a custom, embedded Atari 8-bit emulator.

 Gameplay

-Gameplay is similar to Miner 2049er in that the player must inspect every section of 25 mines while avoiding mutants within a set time.
-One difference from the original game is that after losing a life, sections on platforms remain covered and destroyed enemies do not reappear, thus making it easier to complete a level.
+Gameplay is similar to Miner 2049er in that the player must walk along every platform of a level within the time limit while avoiding mutants.
+Unlike the original, after losing a life, pieces of platforms remain covered and destroyed enemies do not reappear, thus making it easier to complete a level.

+Bounty Bob adds a slight 3D effect to the platforms.
+There are 25 levels versus the original's 10.

+Development

+Following the critical and financial success of his game Miner 2049er, programmer Bill Hogue began work on a game titled Scraper Caper in which Bounty Bob beaome a fire fighter.
+Although the game was heavily advertised, it was never released; Hogue instead created Bounty Bob Strikes Back.

+On Atari systems, the game is a bank-switched cartridge of 40KB total program and data mapped onto 16KB of address space.

+Bounty Bob Strikes Back was shown at the January 1985 CES and then, in April 1985, ads began appearing in magazines.